cjihrig/nuisance/README.md

 [![belly-button-style](https://cdn.rawgit.com/continuationlabs/belly-button/master/badge.svg)](https://github.com/continuationlabs/belly-button)

 `nuisance` is a hapi plugin that allows multiple authentication strategies to be aggregated into a single strategy. hapi allows you specify multiple strategies on a route, however this approach only requires that a single strategy is successful. `nuisance`, on the other hand, requires that **all** of the strategies are successful.

+If all of the authentication strategies are successful, `request.auth.credentials` will be populated with the credentials from each strategy.
+If any of the strategies fail, an Unauthorized error will be returned.

+## Configuration Options

+- `strategies` (array) - An array of strings, representing the authentication strategies to be tested.